Two Simple Ways to Journal, Constructively.

 Share Your Journal with Others

 Once you have your journal constructed, the next step is to share it with your business coach or accountability partner.
-Your business coach or accountability partner will be able to review each topic and see if you need to add or revise any information.
+As your life and business coach, I will be review each topic and see if you need to add or revise any information.
+If I am not your coach, consider working with me today!

 Need help getting clarity in your business?